psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 furnish a lesson that will not, I hope, be thrown away on the guileless reader of the pronouncements of folk-lore "authorities."

-The only modern instance of so-called "sin-eating" adduced by Mr. Hartland in his letters that I did not attempt to deal with was the account taken from Mr. Addy’s book.
-Aubrey and Pennant, Moggeridge and the Pembrokeshire minister were all found to be other than Mr. Hartland’s fancy painted them.
+The only modern instance of so-called "sin-eating" adduced by Mr. Hartland in his letters that I did not attempt to deal with was the account taken from Mr. Addy's book.
+Aubrey and Pennant, Moggeridge and the Pembrokeshire minister were all found to be other than Mr. Hartland's fancy painted them.
 I was unable to find a copy of Mr. Addy's work in the British Museum, but that gentleman's own communication to 'N. & Q.' induces me to ask him (1) if the term "sin-drinking" was employed by his informant; (2) if his informant was a Churchman or a Dissenter; and (3) if he can see his way to publish the name of the locality where the "ritual" described to and by him is practised.

 It was only, I believe, through my public avowal of scepticism as to the "significance," from a sin-eating point of view, of the Pembrokeshire minister's remarks at the Market Drayton funeral that Mr. Hartland was induced to sift that tale.
 The result of his investigation was, if I may borrow Mr. Addy's expression, "effectual" enough.
 The Market Drayton evidence— "evidence," to quote Mr. Hartland's words in the *Academy* for 9 Nov., "such as could not be doubted" — had become two months later (*Academy*, 11.Jan.) an "incident about which there had been some misapprehension"; while the minister's words "would appear only to have had reference to the general custom of eating and drinking at funerals."
 I did not attempt to argue with Mr. Hartland.
 Indeed, there was no need, for the above is only a sample of the "effectual" way in which his own arguments destroyed either themselves or one another.
 J. P. Owen, 48, Comeragh Road, W.